How To Become a Neuroscientist?

 - Psychology, behavior and cognition

-After graduating with your Bachelor of Science degree (BS), your next step is to earn a graduate degree — either a master’s degree, or jumping ahead directly to your PhD.
-Your graduate degree program should be more tightly focused on your intended career.
+After graduating with your Bachelor of Science degree (BS), your next step is to earn a graduate degree — either a master’s degree or jumping ahead directly to your PhD.4 Your graduate degree program should be more tightly focused on your intended career.

-A PhD program in neuroscience will be a rigorous, in-depth exploration of advanced topics in the field, ranging from neurotoxicology to phase plane neural oscillator analysis.
-A typical PhD program begins with coursework followed by a major exam.
+A PhD program in neuroscience will be an in-depth exploration of advanced topics in the field, ranging from neurotoxicology to phase plane neural oscillator analysis.
+A typical PhD program begins with coursework followed by a major exam before you get to work on your dissertation.
+Completing your dissertation will involve designing and conducting your own original research.
+After earning your doctoral degree, you’ll complete one or more postdoctoral programs.
+These are research-intensive positions that sometimes also involve teaching.

 When Do Future Neuroscientists Need to Go to Medical School?

 In addition to your PhD coursework and dissertation, you will need to take medical school classes and complete clinical rotations at a teaching hospital.
-You can expect to spend about eight years in a joint MD/PhD program.
 You’ll also need to pass your physician licensing exams and complete a residency.

 You can begin working toward a rewarding career in neuroscience when you enroll at Grand Canyon University.
-GCU offers a number of rigorous STEM degree programs, including the Bachelor of Science in Biology with an Emphasis in Pre-Medicine.
-This degree prepares graduates to pursue any type of neuroscience specialty.
-Click on “Request Info” above to get started.
+GCU offers a number of modern science degrees, including the Bachelor of Science in Biology with an Emphasis in Pre-Medicine.
+This degree is designed to prepare graduates to pursue graduate-level education in neuroscience or apply for entry to medical school.

-1 COVID-19 has adversely affected the global economy and data from 2020 may be atypical compared to prior years.
-The pandemic may impact the predicted future workforce outcomes indicated by the U.S. Bureau of Labor Statistics as well.
-Accordingly, data shown is based on September 2021, which can be found here: U.S. Bureau of Labor Statistics, Occupational Outlook Handbook, Medical Scientists.
+1 COVID-19 has adversely affected the global economy and data from 2020 to 2023 may be atypical compared to prior years.
+Accordingly, data shown is effective September 2024, which can be found here: U.S. Bureau of Labor Statistics, Occupational Outlook Handbook, Medical Scientists, retrieved on May 13, 2025.

 The views and opinions expressed in this article are those of the author’s and do not necessarily reflect the official policy or position of Grand Canyon University.
 Any sources cited were accurate as of the publish date.